42-AI/champions_for_corewar/README.md

 * [2018](https://www.youtube.com/watch?v=R-OkYyzp-DI&list=PLVQYiy6xNUxw5PyfsTW2lHTnL-FjI9Nkz&index=6&t=0s)
 * [2017](https://www.youtube.com/watch?v=Kcn7Zec4RHY&list=PLVQYiy6xNUxw5PyfsTW2lHTnL-FjI9Nkz&index=14&t=0s)

-## Contributing to this database
+## Contributing

-Want to add your champion?
+You are a 42 student and you want to add your champion?

 1. Fork the repository.
 2. Clone the forked repository to your machine and change it to your working directory.